chasewnelson/VCFgenie/README.md

 <img src="https://github.com/chasewnelson/VCFgenie/blob/main/VCFgenie_logo.png?raw=true" title="VCFgenie logo by Mitch Lin" alt="VCFgenie logo by Mitch Lin" align="middle">

 # VCFgenie
 **VCFgenie** is a Python program for dynamic (site-by-site) processing of within-sample (pooled-sequencing) variants in a VCF file.
-The program implements arbitrarily complex filtering rules using any keys in the `INFO` or `sample` columns, and controls for a user-provided false-discovery rate.
+The program implements arbitrarily complex filtering rules using any keys in the `INFO` or `sample` columns, and controls for a user-provided false-positive count.

 The program is executed at the Unix command line or Mac Terminal as follows:

-	VCFgenie.py --seq_len=7857 --error_per_site=0.01103 --num_samples=1 --FDR_cutoff=0.05 --VCF_files example.vcf > example.out
+	VCFgenie.py --seq_len=7857 --error_per_site=0.01103 --num_samples=1 --FP_cutoff=0.05 --VCF_files example.vcf > example.out

 Find specific [examples](#examples) below.